MuraliKrishna-Tupakula/The-Sparks-Foundation/README.md

 # The-Sparks-Foundation
-Web Development Intern at The  Graduate Rotational Internship Program (GRIP) Technologies used :Html,Css,Javascript and Php
+Web Development Intern at The  Graduate Rotational Internship Program (GRIP)<br>
+Technologies used :Html,Css,Javascript and Php